 If anything, the more one 'wins' at consumerism, the more devastating the consequences.
 There aren't enough fancy new coffee shops in the world to make up for a thirsty soul that can't be quenched.
 And no, this isn't a swipe against fancy coffee shops.

-Don’t confuse consumerism with markets or capitalism.
-Capital is important, markets are vital, but consumerism is a different animal.
-Consumerism is the idea that you behave only for a transactional gain – that life is a series of accounting decisions.
+Don't confuse consumerism with markets or capitalism.
+Capital is important, and markets are vital, but consumerism is a different animal.
+Consumerism is the idea that you behave only for a transactional gain - that life is a series of accounting decisions.

 If you focus on consumption, then business success won't help you - it'll destroy you.
 It'll lock you into a new lifestyle like a slave shackled to a luxury galley ship.
 That lifestyle isn't success - it's your comfy hell on earth.